system-verification/cs-vscode-ext-ast/README.md

 ## Debugging Individual UI Tests

 - Open the TypeScript test you want to investigate and launch the `Debug Current UI Test File` configuration from the Run and Debug view.
-- The debugger runs the `prep-ui-tests` task first (`npm run prepare:vscode` ➝ `npm run stage:vsix` ➝ `npm run build`) so cached assets, VSIX installs, and compiled output are aligned.
+- The debugger runs the `prep-ui-tests` task first (`npm run prepare:vscode` ➝ `npm run stage:vsix` ➝ `npm run prepare:token` ➝ `npm run build`) so cached assets, VSIX installs, tokenized settings, and compiled output stay aligned.
 - That task is defined in `.vscode/tasks.json` and sequences:
 	- `npm: prepare:vscode` → stages VS Code + ChromeDriver if `extester.local-*` configs are present.
 	- `npm: stage:vsix` → installs VSIX files from `extester.local-vsix.json` into `.vscode-test/extensions`.
+	- `npm: prepare:token` → writes `.vscode-test/settings.with-token.json` so the CodeScene auth token is present.
 	- `npm: build` → compiles TypeScript to `out/` (wired to the `$tsc` problem matcher for quick diagnostics).
 - `scripts/debug-test-file.js` maps the active `.test.ts` file to `out/`, stages VS Code/ChromeDriver plus VSIX entries, and calls the ExTester API (`setupAndRunTests`) to run only that file, so breakpoints hit exactly once per run.
 - You can also execute the helper manually for ad-hoc runs: